Sailfish Firmware – Installation Guide

 This step applies to Replicator operators running Makerbot’s 7.0 or later firmware and upgrading to Sailfish.

 If you are currently running Makerbot’s 7.0 or later firmware and you have a non-zero Z Home Position (Z Home Offset), then record that value.
-You will need to set it in Sailfish after you have installed Sailfish.
+You must use MakerWare to read that value from the machine’s onboard parameters (EEPROM).
+You will need to restore it in Sailfish after you have installed Sailfish.
 Failure to do this can lead to build plate or nozzle damage.
 Again, this is only applicable to your bot if you use a non-zero Z Home Position.
 If you have dual extruders, then you may also want to note your X and Y toolhead offsets.
+Again, you must use MakerWare to read these values; ReplicatorG will not correctly read them owing to changes MBI has made in their 7.x firmware.
 You will want to set this in Sailfish as well once Sailfish has been installed.